 It is historically accepted, the Fish surfboard was invented about 1967 in Southern California.
 The birthplace of the Fish surfboard, also known as the swallowtail surfboard or split-tail surfboard, was a town called Point Loma.
 The story of the Fish-shaped surfboard, as strange as it may seem, begins with a broken surfboard and evolved into modern fishtail surfboards.

 Steve Lis, a now-famous surfboard designer, found a longboard shape surfboard that was snapped in half.
 He used the four-plus feet of the nose section, glassed up the broken end as the tail, and used it as a kneeboard.
-This board was quite like the black ball beater boards of today.
+This board was quite like the black ball beater surfboards of today.
 A wide nose, low rocker, blunt tail kneeboard that was soon to evolve beyond Steve’s wildest imagination.
 This was a beater board in the roughest sense of the less than a complimentary title.

 What was to become the Fish Tail surfboard started life as this primitive, yet fun, kneeboard.
 Steve took it out around all the famous surfing beaches in San Diego County California.
 He had a blast at the beach and reef breaks, on all of his local surfing grounds.
 Kneeboarding on the proto fish surfing board was a blast!

 To be clear, similar designs had been made in balsa wood by Bob Simmons in the late 1940s.
 His mini-Simmons was very similar to the Steve Lis half of a longboard design.
 The Lis board was not the first split-tailed surfboard and clearly not the first twin-fin.
 Factually, many super-short twin-fins were already in the California surf in the early ’70s.
 Steve Lis had not yet combined both the split tail aka swallowtails and the twin-fin into what we now know as the Fish surfboards.